G-NT3806KSJP

 As a characterization of the changes in post-war cinema, this is unobjectionable.
 But is the freedom from reference as total as either Deleuze or Bewes suggests?
 Producers, directors, screenwriters, and cinematographers spent around three decades creatively steering their way around various technical challenges (not least the absence of sound) to establish a version of narrative transportation that could serve audiences and directors alike as a working precedent.

 Bewes reminds us that Deleuze himself heavily qualified this break by reading it across different national cinematic traditions, each of them subject to their own unique historical pressures, each of which were generated by the end of World War II.
 To Bewes, this disparity only proves that “the “renewal” of the image is…the discovery, by the cinema, of effects and modes of thought that are immanent to it.”
 [24] Since we’ve already been disarmed of Jameson’s trusty maxim, all that remains is for the deflated cineaste in me to point out that there’s a big difference between, say, Antonioni’s work, which the sensorimotor break plausibly describes, and Wenders’, which is ultimately too romantic to entirely displace the kinds of sensory relationships that Deleuze’s theory relies upon.
+Nevertheless, a comparative study of film and the novel is useful, if only because the former has increasingly served writers as an ideal for narrative impersonality and an outlet for creative escape.
+Alain Resnais’ collaborations with Marguerite Duras and Alain Robbe-Grillet or Béla Tarr’s work with Laszlo Krasznahorkai might be exemplary but they demonstrate one corner of film which depended upon the restlessness of novelists for their own unique effects.

 Recent novelists have returned the favour.
 Deborah Levy cited the movie adaptation of The Swimmer rather than John Cheever’s story; the title of Niven Govinden’s Diary of a Film promises a Deleuzian stream of flickering images and vignettes which the book’s narrative, coiled around its clever intertextual relationship to that respectable avatar of fiction, William Maxwell, as well as its echoes of the peripatetic narratives of Sebald, Cusk, Richard Linklater, and Gus Van Sant, doesn’t deliver; Joanna Walsh’s My Life as a Godard Movie is technically an essay but Walsh fictionalizes herself in her survey of Godard’s oeuvre.
 From afar, film offers a prospective displacement from the mimetic pressures of the novel and a decentring of narrative authority.
 But even brought up close it seems too distant and unworkable a model for artists who can’t do without the terminal comforts of continuity.
 Those gestures at personal narrative form and biographical unity (‘diary of a…’, ‘my life as a…’) ironically don’t usurp the authority of fiction; they simply underscore the vital need for novels to rescue narration from its own unending logic.
 It’s almost as if the novel can’t do without a subject.
 Prose fiction, and the novel in particular, simply has too much mud on its boots.